Log the payload of matched rules

 Enter your private key and select Decrypt.

 You will see the ID of the matched DLP Profile followed by the decrypted payload.
+Note that DLP currently logs only the first match.

 All Cloudflare logs are encrypted at rest.
 Encrypting the payload content adds a second layer of encryption for the matched values that triggered a DLP rule.